openplans/shareabouts/doc/CONFIG.md

 For more information on language codes, see the [Django documentation](https://docs.djangoproject.com/en/1.3/topics/i18n/#term-language-code).

+### The Home Path

+In your configuration file, you can specify a path to a page that will be displayed when users first visit the site.
+This can be useful when you want the new place form to be the first thing that a user sees.
+For example:

+      app:
+        ...
+        home_path: place/new

 ### Pages and Links

 Shareabouts allows you to create multiple static pages, linked from